SuperOfficeDocs/superoffice-docs/user-guide/en/getting-started/main-screen/side-panel.md

 ## User-defined views

 In SuperOffice Settings and maintenance, you can also define your own views for the side panel.
-This is described in more detail in the SuperOffice Settings and maintenance help.

 <!-- Referenced links -->
 [1]: ../../search-options/using-history-list.md